You can still give!

 For just 24 hours, from midnight through 11:59 p.m.
-ET on April 5, everyone in the Mason community is invited to make their mark by giving!
+ET on April 5, everyone in the Mason community was invited to make their mark by giving!
+You can still give at the links below:

 CVPA Scholarships Goal: 40 Gifts